kubed-io/krm/README.md

-# krm
+# Kubed KRM

-A base image and workspace for managing Kubernetes Resources
+A base image and workspace for managing Kubernetes Resources.
+Includes kubectl, kustomize, and krew.